 Colin Kaepernick may be the most polarizing athlete of his generation.

-His decision to take a seat — and then a knee — during the national anthem of NFL games during the 2016 season created a political firestorm, and some believe cost him his career (that question appears destined to be answered in court).
+His decision to take a seat — and then a knee — during the national anthem of NFL games during the 2016 season created a political firestorm and cost him his football career.

 Whether you agree with Kaepernick or not, no one can deny that his provocative act, which scores of players emulated, placed the sports world front and center in the heated Black Lives Matter debate.